 We appreciate your flexibility during this novel and challenging time, and recognize that this may be the first time some of you are participating in online courses.
 We have developed information below about how some of the most commonly used accommodations may work in an online environment.
 This is not meant to be an exhaustive list and we encourage you to contact your ODS Coordinator if you have any questions.
-Please note that if you are a RBHS student, your coordinator is the Director for Disability Services.
-The best way to reach your coordinator right now is through email and then, if needed, you can set up a phone call or SKYPE meeting.
+The best way to reach your coordinator right now is through email and then, if needed, you can set up a phone call or video meeting.

 Extended Time on Exams

 The most commonly used online learning platforms (such as Sakai, Canvas and Blackboard) allow faculty to extend the time of their exam for students who have accommodations.
 Please be sure to remind your faculty member BEFORE the exam that you will need extended time.
 You may find it helpful to share your Letter of Accommodation again.
 We have developed resources for faculty on how to extend time in a Learning Management System (Blackboard, Canvas, and Sakai).
 Please feel free to share this link with your professors.

 A note about time conflicts: If receiving extended time on an exam will cause a time conflict with another class, you must notify your professor as soon as possible so they can work with you on making appropriate arrangements.

 When taking an online exam, you are responsible for finding an environment that can work best for your needs.
 Consider strategies such as wearing earplugs, or if the timing of your exam is flexible, taking it at a time of day when your household isn’t as busy.
 Please be sure to reach out to your faculty member before the exam to see if being flexible with timing of the exam is an option.